Answers about the

-candlestick / lampstand / menorah in the Bible
+menorah / lampstand / candlestick in the Bible

-This is the lampstand, “candelabrum,” which Moses was commanded to make for the holy tabernacle, according to the pattern shown him by YHWH God.
+This is the lampstand, “candelabrum,” which Moses was commanded to make for the Holy Tabernacle, according to the pattern YHWH God gave him.

-The menorah is depicted on Rome’s triumphant Arch of Titus.
+The menorah is depicted in stone on Rome’s ancient triumphant Arch of Titus.
 It was among the spoils taken by the Romans from the temple of Jerusalem (70 AD) and housed in the grand pagan Temple of Peace.

-The tabernacle was a tent without windows, and thus artificial light was needed.
+The Holy Tabernacle was a tent without windows, and thus artificial light was needed.
 This was supplied by the candlestick, which, however, served also as a symbol of the church or people of God, who are “the light of the world.”

 The light which “symbolizes the knowledge of God is not the sun or any natural light, but an artificial light supplied with a specially prepared oil; for the knowledge of God is in truth not natural nor common to all men, but furnished over and above nature.”